vheijl/Befriender/backend/README.md

+# Setup
-RUN BACKEND by cd backend and npm start!
+1. Import sql file (befriender.sql) to a mysql (or whatever) database called befriender.
+Then cd backend and npm start!

 # Search
 GET